 Research Fellow, Centre for Maternal and Child Health Research at City, University of London.

 I am research psychologist working in the area of mental health in pregnancy and after birth.
 I have worked in this area for 10 years and had 2 children during this time, which has made me even more passionate about this research.
-I manage the MAP programme and am co-investigator on the project.
+I work with the NHS hospitals and clinical research networks involved in the MAP programme and am co-investigator on the project.
 I completed my doctoral research on the Assessment of Perinatal Mental Health Problems and work with a variety of methods.
 Finding out about women’s experiences and how we can improve them is at the core of all my work.

 Research Fellow, University of Stirling